opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   gs\_wlm\_get\_user\_info\(int\)

-    Description: Obtains information about all users，The input parameter is of type int and can be any int value or null.You must have the  **sysadmin**  permission.
+    Description: Obtains information about all users.
+The input parameter can be any value of the INT type or be null.
+Only users with the  **sysadmin**  permission can execute this function.

     Return type: record